Tuesday, 17 June 2025

 This is a great idea for all of us who want to read more classics.
 Go ahead, get your own list.
 I can't wait to see what I get to read this time.

-So, the number has been picked and it is #4.
+This time, the number that has been picked is #11.
 That means for me:

 Here are all the books on my original Classics Club list.